 The promotional strategy advised people in possession of a credit card to drop into their local retailer and “borrow” a Macintosh for a period of 24 hours.
 The idea was that, by the time customers had to return their Mac, they would have built up a bond with it and realized they couldn’t live without one.

-The campaign was accompanied by several memorable TV commercials.
+Several memorable TV commercials accompanied the Test Drive a Macintosh campaign.
 One showed what appeared to be the outline of a high-end sports car obscured by a dust cover.

 “It’s powerful,” purred the narrator with fetishistic admiration, as the camera took in all the curves and smooth edges hidden underneath the sheet.
 “It’s responsive.
 It handles beautifully.
 And it’ll blow the doors off anything else in its class.”

-At that point, the cover gets whisked away — and the big reveal is that the narrator isn’t talking about a sleek Ferrari or Mercedes, but rather a mouse connected to the Mac.
+At that point, the cover gets whisked away — and the big reveal is that the narrator isn’t talking about a sleek Ferrari or Mercedes.
+Instead, we saw a mouse connected to the Mac.

-The campaign was pure Sculley: more optimistic and less bleak than Apple’s memorable “1984 dystopian future” Mac ad, with a fun, high-concept hook.
+The campaign was pure Sculley: more optimistic and less bleak than Apple’s memorable “1984 dystopian future” Mac ad.
+Instead, it featured a fun, high-concept hook.

 “Automobiles were bought for emotional reasons as much as any practical reason,” Sculley told me when I was writing my book The Apple Revolution.
 (There was also the unspoken bonus that nobody thought twice about upgrading their car every few years if they could afford it.)